Why community engagement?

 Participation

 Courses designated as Community Engaged Course (CEC) by the Office of Community Engagement and administered by the School of Journalism and Mass Communication, as well as the Undergraduate Engagement Corps, may be used to fulfill the SCRIPT experiential learning requirement for students in the major.
-See course options below.
+Browse course options.

 What does collaboration look like?

-Community-engaged courses are offered in the journalism and strategic communication curricula, as well as in the event management, writing, and nonprofit leadership and philanthropy certificates.
-These courses intentionally integrate community partnerships into course activities, providing students with meaningful experiences that address real-world challenges.
+Community-engaged courses intentionally integrate community partnerships into course activities, providing students with meaningful experiences that address real-world challenges.

 • Entry-level classes may focus on best practices in community engagement, including power and privilege in community-engaged work.